tullinge/remote_door_lock/website/README.md

 # Website

-## This is the website that is used to get the information that is supposed tosend a signal to the servo/relay
+## Index

+The index page is the pramary page for login in, sending a request and adding users.(only for moderators, admins and fallback admin.)

+### Open door

+### Add user

+## API
+The API page is just a page that returns the number of rows in the log tabel in the database.